Best Dive Masks 2026

 The [Scubapro Frameless](https://www.amazon.com/dp/B011HLF488?tag=divegearadvice-20&ascsubtag=best-dive-mask-us) is the mask you'll see on dive professionals, instructors, and experienced divers worldwide.
 At $89, it sits in the sweet spot between budget and premium, offering professional-grade construction without the luxury markup.

 What makes the Frameless special is the fit.
-The teardrop lens shape and soft double-feathered silicone skirt accommodate a remarkably wide range of face shapes.
-I've recommended it to divers with narrow faces who couldn't get the Cressi F1 to seal, and to divers with wide faces who found the Venom too small.
+The teardrop lens shape and soft double-feathered silicone skirt accommodate a remarkably wide range of face shapes. we've recommended it to divers with narrow faces who couldn't get the Cressi F1 to seal, and to divers with wide faces who found the Venom too small.
 It just works for most people.

 The ultra-low volume design positions the lens close to your eyes, maximizing field of vision.
 You'll see more of the reef in your peripheral vision, which matters when you're trying to spot that seahorse your dive guide is pointing at.
 The low volume also means quick, easy clearing.